RBGOLab/Enhancer-drug-target-pipeline/README.md

 Identifies enhancer sites annoatated in GeneHancer database which are signifcantly upregulated in cancer compared with corresponding healthy samples from
 H3K27ac histone ChIP-seq datasets.
 DiffBind package used for differential analysis (Stark R, Brown G (2011).
 DiffBind: differential binding analysis of ChIP-Seq peak data, https://bioconductor.org/packages/release/bioc/html/DiffBind.html) .
 The output from this script is a list of upregulated enhancer locations and a background list of all enhancers within the cancer datasets.

-## 3) Identify Enriched TF binding in differentially expressed H3K27ac enhancer sites (Step 5)
+## 3) Identify Enriched TF binding in differentially expressed H3K27ac enhancer sites (Pipe line Step 5)

 ### Scripts:
 1. MAGIC_1_1.py